Intro-to-SW-Tools-and-Practices/Activities/README.md

 # Activities
 develop main
-write a unittest for it
+Write a unittest for it
 Build a pipeline